Our HMO Mortgage Service - helping you make the right decision

 Buy to let HMO

 If you want to purchase a property and let it out to multiple tenants whom are not in the same household then you may need a mortgage which permits HMO.
-When renting out a property as an HMO, you may need to contact your council to apply for a specific HMO license, you will generally need a license if any of the following apply; The property will be rented out to 5 or more people who form more than one household, is at least three stories high or the tenants will share a toilet, bathroom or kitchen.
-Some councils may require landlords to obtain a license even if their property is smaller or rented to less people than this.
+When renting out a property as an HMO, you may need to contact your council to apply for a specific HMO licence, you will generally need a licence if any of the following apply; The property will be rented out to 5 or more people who form more than one household, is at least three stories high or the tenants will share a toilet, bathroom or kitchen.
+Some councils may require landlords to obtain a licence even if their property is smaller or rented to less people than this.